rushikram/-MULTIPLE-pdf-summarizer-chatbot-/README.md

-# Chat with PDF using Gemini 💬📚
+# Multiple PDF Summarizer Chatbot Using Gemini💬📚

 This project is a **Streamlit-based web application** that allows users to **interact with PDF files** using natural language queries.
 It leverages **Google's Gemini model** for intelligent Q&A on uploaded PDF content.